-After no big winner Friday night, the Mega Millions jackpot climbed to an estimated $1.55 billion.
-If someone wins it all on Tuesday, when the next Mega Millions drawing takes place, the prize would one of the largest in U.S. lottery history.
+After no big winner Tuesday night, the Mega Millions jackpot climbed to an estimated $1.25 billion.
+If someone wins it all on Friday, when the next Mega Millions drawing takes place, the prize would be one of the largest in U.S. lottery history.

 Because of the almost impossible chance of winning big, experts stress that you shouldn’t spend all your money on lottery tickets.
 If you choose to play, it’s important to be mindful of what you can afford — and maybe consider other places to put your money, even if it’s just a few dollars at a time.

 Lottery tickets are “definitely not good investments,” Matthew Kovach, an assistant professor in Virginia Tech’s economics department told The Associated Press last month.
 “They’re not even investments ... there’s an expectation you will always lose money.”

 Here are some things to know about the odds of winning the lottery.